Myth: Electric vehicle owners pay more tax, so shouldn’t be charged to use roads

 - All revenue contributions in the EY report were treated in aggregate, including Luxury Car Tax which only applies to vehicles at the top end of the market.
 The LCT contribution was calculated on the assumption that 50% of all purchases would attract LCT, which (as noted above) may apply to the current market environment but cannot be extrapolated to a future where EVs account for more than a small proportion of purchases.
 Although EY mention that a ‘low case’ was calculated similar to that presented here, only the average of this and the top-end ‘high case’ was reported.

-As the above example shows, the $3150 in road charges over 10 years brings the EV’s tax bill on par with IC vehicles, but it doesn’t leave the EV more heavily taxed than the general population of IC cars.
+As the above example shows, the $3780 in road charges over 10 years would bring the EV’s tax bill roughly on par with IC vehicles, but it doesn’t leave the EV more heavily taxed than the general population of IC cars.
 It also shows that if governments wanted to give EVs a clear tax advantage there are many ways of doing so without abandoning the idea of a road user charge.
 A further moderate discount in fixed annual registration, for example, would easily give EVs a tax advantage even in comparison with very efficient IC vehicles.
-The time-limited $3000 purchase subsidy introduced by the Victorian government in 2021 likewise almost entirely offsets the expected usage charges over 10 years.
+The Victorian government’s $3000 purchase subsidy likewise would have almost entirely offset the expected usage charges over 10 years even if they weren’t overruled by court action.

 The following sections look more closely at the various ownership charges levied by governments and how they relate differently to EV and IC vehicles, before drawing some general conclusions.